pepiamodeo/pepiamodeo.github.io/index.md

 ****

 <p align="right">
-<h3>as a biologist, I´ m a programmer</h3>
+<h3>As a biologist, I'm a programmer</h3>
-<h3>as a programmer, I´ m a musician</h3>
+<h3>As a programmer, I'm a musician</h3>
-<h3>as a musician, I´ m a sound artist</h3>
+<h3>As a musician, I'm a sound artist</h3>
-<h3>as an artist, I´ m a biologist</h3>
+<h3>As an artist, I'm a biologist</h3>
-<h3>sorry it´ s just me, not anybody else</h3>
+<h3>Sorry it's just me, not anybody else</h3>
 </p>

 ****

 Welcome!
 This is my personal web page where I share some of my projects related to **sound arts**, **music**, **data** and **biodiversity**.

-I am a biologist and work with data on biodiversity and environmental science.
-I am a musician and sound designer.
-I´m interested in the interaction between science and arts with focus on biodiversity and soundscapes.
+I'm a biologist and work with data on biodiversity and environmental science.
+I'm a musician and sound designer.
+I'm interested in the interaction between science and arts with focus on biodiversity and soundscapes.
 I explore sounds in different nature-culture scenarios by means of contemplation, field recording, digital processing and their re-interpretation under different contexts.

 Here you will find a wide variety of projects where I participate as a musician or sound artist... and of course, as a biologist.
 Hope you enjoy and please feel free to contact me if you are interested in some exchange or collaboration.